-For the past few years I’ve enrolled all my private clients for the year at the end of November.
+For the past few years I’ve enrolled all my private clients for the year at the end of November for a January start.
 I’m then fully booked and don’t need to put any more focus on it for another year – I’m free to focus on working with those clients.
 You can totally do the same – follow a launch model to fill all of your 121 client spaces for the next 6 months, then repeat 6 months later.

 You don’t have to follow a specific launch “blueprint”

 There are lots of people out there teaching launch models – Jeff Walkers Product Launch Formula is the most famous.
-I love Jeff and what he teaches and have read his book, but I haven’t bought his programme and I don’t follow his model.
+I love Jeff and what he teaches, but I haven’t bought his programme and I don’t follow his model.
 Instead I’ve found my own way of launching that works for me.
-It’s not that I’ve created anything special, it’s just the launch model that works for me.
+It’s not that I’ve created anything “special”, it’s just what works for me.
 The lesson here is that there is no “one way” to launch and you can totally create a launch model that works for you and works for your clients.